armory/documentation/_install_guide/spinnaker-deploy-spinnaker.md

   - Turn on the "Scale down replace server groups to zero instances" option
   - Keep a maximum of 3 server groups
   - Make sure the Capacity is set to "Copy the capacity from the current server group"
-  - In Advanced Settings remove the text in the "UserData" field and leave it blank
   - Save the server group details
 - Click "Add server group" and add an AWS deployment, but using the armory-prod-nonpolling group as a template
-  - Make the same set of changes (strategy, scale down, keep 3 groups, copy capacity, and blank UserData)
+  - Make the same set of changes (strategy, scale down, keep 3 groups, and copy capacity)

 Once the stage is configured it should look like this: